JohannesLorenz/minimal/RULES.md

 ?
 Only the core really needs the LD_LIBRARY_PATH, however, it can be useful to set it for other components, e.g. to run ldd.

-The PKG_CONFIG_PATH is needed by all except the core in order to be built.
+All components need the PKG_CONFIG_PATH - either for compiling (song, plugin), or for getting the LD_LIBRARY_PATH before running (minimal-core).

-song: PKG_CONFIG_PATH: libminimal, plugin
+song: PKG_CONFIG_PATH: libminimal, plugin (both for building) => LD_LIBRARY_PATH: like PKG
+plugin: PKG_CONFIG_PATH: minimal (for building)
-plugin: PKG_CONFIG_PATH: minimal, LD_LIBRARY_PATH: minimal => src/env script
+  => LD_LIBRARY_PATH: like PKG => src/env script
+minimal-core: PKG_CONFIG_PATH: libminimal (LD before running), => LD_LIBRARY_PATH: like PKG
+libminimal: no paths at all

+If a component needs to know the LD library path, you need to specify it once in CMAKE.
+Then, it will be known.

+The paths that you specify, are, of course, the ones of installed libraries.
+It is currently not possible to have different LD paths for builds and installations.